Gaussian processes and Bayesian moment estimation: Abstract

 \section{Abstract}

-Given a set of estimating equations (EE) that characterize a parameter $\theta$, we investigate a semiparametric Bayesian approach for inference on $\theta$ that does not restrict the data distribution $F$ apart from the EE.
-As main contribution, we construct a degenerate Gaussian process prior that, conditionally on $\theta$, restricts the $F$ generated by this prior to satisfy the EE with probability one.
-Our prior works even in the more involved case where the number of EE is larger than the dimension of $\theta$.
-We show that this prior is computationally convenient.
-Since the likelihood function is not specified by the model, we approximate it based on a linear functional transformation of $F$ that has an asymptotically Gaussian empirical counterpart.
-This likelihood is used to construct the posterior distribution.
-We provide a frequentist validation of our procedure by showing consistency and asymptotic normality of the posterior distribution of $\theta$.\\
+Given a set of moment restrictions (MRs) that overidentify a parameter $\theta$, we investigate a semiparametric Bayesian approach for inference on $\theta$ that does not restrict the data distribution $F$ apart from the MRs. As main contribution, we construct a degenerate Gaussian process prior that, conditionally on $\theta$, restricts the $F$ generated by this prior to satisfy the MRs with probability one.
+Our prior works even in the more involved case where the number of MRs is larger than the dimension of $\theta$.
+We demonstrate that the corresponding posterior for $\theta$ is computationally convenient.
+Moreover, we show that there exists a link between our procedure, the Generalized Empirical Likelihood with quadratic criterion and the limited information likelihood-based procedures.
+We provide a frequentist validation of our procedure by showing consistency and asymptotic normality of the posterior distribution of $\theta$.
+The finite sample properties of our method are illustrated through Monte Carlo experiments and we provide an application to demand estimation in the airline market.\\ {\it Key words:} Moment Restrictions, overidentification, invariance, posterior consistency.\\ \textbf{JEL code:} C11, C14, C13